mdn/browser-compat-data/docs/contributing.md

 If the feature you're interested in is a JavaScript API, you can cross-reference data against [Web API Confluence](https://web-confluence.appspot.com/) using the `confluence` command.
 This command overwrites data in your current working tree according to data from the dashboard.
 See [Using Confluence](using-confluence.md) for instructions.

+## Optional: Generating data using the mirroring script

+Many browsers within BCD are derived from Chrome.
+To help cut down time working on copying these values over, a mirroring script is provided.
+You can run `npm run mirror <browser> <feature_or_file> [--source=""] [--force]` to automatically perform this mirroring process.
+The browser is the destination browser that values will be copied to.
+The script automatically determines what browser to copy from based upon the destination, but manual specification is possible through the `--source=""` argument.
+The feature argument is the identifier of the feature to update (i.e. `css.at-rules.namespace`), a filename (`javascript/operators/arithmetic.json`), or an entire folder (`api`).
+By default, the mirroring script will only overwrite values that are `true` or `null`, but is able to overwrite all through the `--force` argument.

 ## Getting help

 If you need help with this repository or have any questions, contact the MDN team